Return of/Super Double Dragon: The True Story

 The final music is played here.

-Duke's shadow dies, extinguished along the sea of fire.
+Duke's shadow dies, extinguished along with the sea of fire.
 From out of nowhere, Duke's soul speaks to Billy and the others.

 "I...I couldn't possibly control myself in this world of greed and violence.
 I had fallen to the world of darkness and became tainted with evil, I had already stopped being appreciative.
 From now on, I will never forget the memories of the time we've been together.
 Thank you, Billy and Jimmy.
 Farewell......"